 One method of making a gift with a retained right to income is a charitable remainder trust.
 Let's look at some of the benefits a charitable remainder trust can provide:

-A gift to a charitable remainder trust generates an immediate income tax deduction, even though income is to be paid to the donor (and/or other beneficiaries) for life.
+A gift to a charitable remainder trust qualifies for an immediate income tax deduction, even though income is to be paid to the donor (and/or other beneficiaries) for life.
 The exact amount of the charitable deduction depends on the:

 Despite the tax and financial benefits of a charitable remainder trust, you should consider this kind of arrangement only if you and your advisors determine it is compatible with your overall estate, tax and financial plan.